international employment law firm alliance L&E Global

 Non-solicitation of customers

-Some additional clauses on non-solicitation of customers might be included in the employment agreement, but not expressly prohibited; the employer has to always keep in mind that any such clauses must be reasonable, clear and enforceable.
+Some additional clauses on non-solicitation of customers might be included in the employment agreement, as they are not expressly prohibited; the employer has to always keep in mind that any such clauses must be reasonable, clear and enforceable.
 In any court case related to the enforcement of such clause the judge will take into account the proportionality of the measures that the employer wants to impose with the damage that the employee’s conduct might cause to the employer’s activity.

 Non-solicitation of employees